-Yes, there are numerous articles, blogs and books that you may have read about tips on travelling so why not try mine.
-Having travelled a fair bit around the world this is how I go about, so have a read and you might just find something that you missed out or never thought or read about.
+There are numerous articles, blogs and books that you might have read about travelling so why not try mine.
+Having travelled a fair bit around the world, I wanted to share what keeps me going.
+So have a read and you might just find something that you never thought or read about.
 I have penned down a few tips which I practice and has helped me keep safe and enjoy my holidays, so have a read and you might find something.

 There is nothing worse than an overcrowded holiday destination.
 Try and visit a country / city when there are no local holidays as this can just add to the numerous tourists already present.
 If you can travel in the lean season and not bound by school holidays then I envy you.
 Travelling outside the school holidays and peak seasons can get you some of the best deals possible.
 It is always handy to learn a few words in the local language as this gets you some brownie points with the locals.